Hilbert's $19^{\text{th}}$ problem revisited: Hilbert's Problem

 for $v = \partial_ku$, where the eigenvalues of $a_{ij}$ are in $[\lambda,\,\lambda^{-1}]$ for some $\lambda > 0$.
 Provided the estimate

-is true for some $\alpha(n,\lambda) > 0$, the key result (\ref{C1alpha}) follows.
+is true for solutions to (\ref{Lin}) for some $\alpha(n,\lambda) > 0$, the key estimate (\ref{C1alpha}) follows.
 The estimate (\ref{IntEst}) was proven by Morrey in two dimensions in the late 1930s, and by De Giorgi \cite{DG} and Nash \cite{Na} in higher dimensions in the late 1950s.
 This furnished a complete solution to Hilbert's problem.